bbkane/fling/README.md

 ```

 This is because GNU Stow works with relative symlinks and fling works with absolute symlinks.
 Either unstow your directory (`stow -D`) or manually erase the symlink: `unlink /Users/bbkane/.sqliterc`

+See [Go Project Notes](https://www.bbkane.com/blog/go-project-notes/) for notes on development tooling.